phpx-foundation/website/README.md

 npm install
 npm run build
 ```

-The primary phpx.world website will be at [phpx.test](https://phpx.test) and a meetup site at [phpxcity.phpx.test](https://phpxcity.phpx.test).
-Both Valet and Herd will route the phpxcity. subdomain properly.
+If you're using Herd or Valet, the primary phpx.world website will be at
+[phpx.test](https://phpx.test) and a group site will be at [phpxcity.phpx.test](https://phpxcity.phpx.test).

 ### TODO